 Hi, I'm Mike Fitzgerald.
 I work at Insomniac Games, directing the studio's engine, tools, and technical art teams.
 Previously, I was the CTO at Harmonix.

-It’s been a joy working with this extremely talented group on cutting-edge titles that push PlayStation hardware to its fullest.
-This has included Marvel’s Spider‑Man, Marvel’s Spider‑Man: Miles Morales, and Ratchet & Clank: Rift Apart, and along the way I’ve gotten to partner with Nixxes Software to bring our titles to the PC platform.
-Soon we’ll have Marvel’s Spider‑Man 2 coming to PS5, with Marvel’s Wolverine and more to follow.
+It’s been a privilege working with this talented team on cutting-edge games that push PlayStation hardware to its fullest.
+This has included Marvel’s Spider‑Man, Marvel’s Spider‑Man: Miles Morales, Ratchet & Clank: Rift Apart, and Marvel’s Spider‑Man 2, and along the way I’ve gotten to partner with Nixxes Software to bring our titles to PC.
+Soon we’ll have Marvel’s Wolverine coming to PS5, with more to follow.

 I was the programmer on the initial DropMix team before Harmonix’s partnership with Hasbro.
 We spent just under a year developing prototypes of our music-mixing card game to flesh out the concept and make a compelling publisher pitch for the technology.